aberrya/WildFireSmokeDetection/README.md

 #### Others Model Tried

- - Explored SSD Mobile to solve this problem, but in results we found some limitations with some pattern of images.
-Training was very slow.

  - FatserRCNN ResNet101 - Got  best accuracy and lowest loss with this.
 But it was giving many False Positive for Fog images test.

- - Faster_rcnn_inception_resnet_v2_atrous_coco also gave good results for true positives but the prediction time is very high and do not solve False Postives problem(predicting fog as smoke)
+ - Faster_rcnn_inception_resnet_v2_atrous_coco also gave good results for True Positives, but the prediction time is very high and it predicted many fog image as smoke.

 #### Team members
  [Anil](https://github.com/aberrya), [Khyati](https://github.com/khyati0502), [Krishna](https://github.com/Krrish3398) and Rama Revuri